karam-koujan/mini-pytorch/README.md

 To build the project, ensure you have the following prerequisites:

 #### Prerequisites
-- GCC or another C compiler installed on your system.
+- CLANG compiler installed on your system.
 - `make` utility installed.

 #### Steps to Build